alanreidt/javascript-fundamentals-note/README.md

 ```

 ## Closure
-*Closure* is a function, which stores outer variables and has access to them.
+A *Closure* is a function, which has access to the outer variables.
 In JavaScript every function is a Closure.

 Closures are frequently used in JavaScript for object data privacy, in event handlers and callback functions, and in partial applications, currying, and other functional programming patterns.